-Street Art Conference at Ljubljana Street Art Festival, 28 June – 29 June 2022, Ljubljana, Slovenia
+Street Art Conference at Ljubljana Street Art Festival, 31 May – 1 June 2023 (postponed to 29.
+June!) , Ljubljana, Slovenia

-Format: We encourage a variety of submissions (with a maximum length of 10-20 minutes in delivery), including research papers and polemical essays, performances, case studies, videos, and online or in-room exhibitions of creative work.
-Papers accepted for Street Art Conference 2022 will be invited for publishing in the international journal SAUC – Street Art and Urban Creativity.
+Format: We encourage a variety of submissions (with a maximum length of 10-20 minutes in delivery), including research papers, polemical essays, performances, case studies, multimedia presentations, and online or in-room exhibitions of creative work.
+Papers accepted for Street Art Conference 2023 will be considered for publishing in the international journal SAUC – Street Art and Urban Creativity.

 Venue: In-person at the Kino Šiška Centre for Urban Culture (Ljubljana, Slovenia) and virtually via stream on the Zoom platform.
 The online stream will integrate, when possible, online and face-to-face platforms.